ISDuBA/ISDuBA/README.md

 - Contains third party Free Software components under licenses that to our best knowledge are compatible at time of adding the dependency, [3rdpartylicenses.md](3rdpartylicenses.md) has the details.

+- The copyright is held by the Bundesamt für Sicherheit in der Informationstechnik (BSI)